 - Filipino, White/European American, Asian (Other)

-Founding member of Open Minds, I have been in private practice for 4 years with over 6 years of training as a healer, as well as 6 years prior experience as a trainer.
-My clinical expertise and personal identification with non-monogamy, kink/BDSM, pansexuality and gender fluidity can help bridge the gap between these worlds and the venue of therapy, where inhabiting a shared reality can allow you, as the client, to feel validated and more deeply understood.
+Founding member of Open Minds, I have been a private practice psychologist for 4 years.
+With over 6 years of experience as a counselor, I also have 6 years prior experience as a coach and trainer.
+My clinical expertise and personal identification with consensual non-monogamy, kink/BDSM, pansexuality and gender fluidity can help bridge the gap between these worlds and the venue of therapy, where inhabiting a shared reality can allow you, as the client, to feel validated and more deeply understood.
 In addition to working with gender and sexual minorities, I work extensively with women of color in tech.
 I utilize a mindfulness-based cognitive behavioral approach (Acceptance & Commitment Therapy) combined with Somatic Experiencing™ and transpersonal interventions (Dr Stephen Gilligan's Generative Trancework).
 Please see my website for more info.

 Pronouns: She/Her, or They/Them